openstack/monasca-specs/specs/stein/approved/monasca-events-listener.rst

 #.
 The proposed Monasca Event Listener is a new service, so performance is unknown.
 However, the
    Monasca API has been shown to have a high performance throughput.

+#.
+If any part of the Monasca notification pipeline goes down, notifications could back-up in
+   RabbitMQ and bring down the cluster.
+The risk of this could be mitigated by using a separate RabbitMQ instance for notifications.

 Other deployer impact